 Planting St. John’s Wort

 Choose a planting site in full sun to partial shade that has well-draining soil.
-The plants will need to be planted at the same depth that they were grown in their pots.
 Dig a hole twice as wide and as deep as the pot.
 Backfill the hole with the native soil and gently firm the root ball in the hole, making sure to get rid of any air pockets.
 Fertilizing at the time of planting is not necessary.
 Mulching with organic compost will help retain moisture in the soil and slowly provide nutrients during the growing season.
 Do not forget to water the new plant very well.
 This will also help to get rid of any remaining air pockets around the root ball.

 Watering St John’s wort